philnash/ruby-quick-test/README.md

 ## Usage

-Ruby Quick Test can be used to quickly run a test file with a file name that matches the pattern `/_test\.rb$/`.
-When the active editor is such a file, you can run the tests with the key combination `cmd-ctrl-t` or by using the command palette (`cmd-shift-p`).
+Ruby Quick Test can be used to quickly run a test file with a file name that matches the pattern `/_(test|spec)\.rb$/`.
+Test files ending in `_test.rb` will be run using the `ruby` command, whereas files ending `_spec.rb` will be run with the `rspec` command.

+When the active editor is using such a file, you can run the tests with the key combination `cmd-ctrl-t` or by using the command palette (`cmd-shift-p`).

-This currently doesn't cover Rspec or MiniTest::Spec style files, but support is planned for those soon.
+This currently doesn't cover `MiniTest::Spec` style files, but support is planned for those soon.

 ### Commands